Second Corinthians 1:12–2:4 . . . Bible Study Summary with Questions

 Paul Explains His Actions, Verse by Verse

 In this week’s passage we study "misunderstanding."
-In last week's summary, we saw how Apostle Paul spoke about the universal tendency toward suffering pressure and stress.
+In last week's summary of 2 Corinthians 1:1–11, we saw how Apostle Paul spoke about the universal tendency toward suffering pressure and stress.
 We saw how God has given us a source of strengthening so we can handle the pressure, then comfort others.
 Today, beginning with v.
 12, we'll look closely at a misunderstanding that developed between Paul and the church at Corinth, and of his hungering for vindication and his desire to correct and straighten out this matter.
 Paul's intention was to convince the Corinthians that his recent actions arose from sincere motives.
 To help you appreciate Paul's explanations, we'll look at three portions of this passage verse by verse.

 The sincerity of Paul’s conduct — 1:12-14

 1:12 (see verse below) Apostle Paul first claimed, generally, that his actions didn't arise from the same motives that drive unbelievers, namely: self-serving ambition (a.k.a. "worldly wisdom").
 This motivation seems wise to the carnal mind, but Paul's motives resulted from "God's grace" at work in his life.
 He viewed all of life from the perspective of God's grace, seeking not to advance self, but rather the cause of Christ.